casistack/mcp-atlassian/aitestplan.md

 - Handles errors gracefully
 - Works with real Atlassian data
 - Matches AI's expected interaction pattern
-- once a test passes you can delete the function from test_mcp.py so we dont have a huge file.

 ## Tool Categories
 1. Search Tools